insolar/docs/docs/source/requester.rst

       Now that you have your member reference and key pair, you can transfer funds to other members.

-   .. tab:: Use the existing private key
+   .. tab:: Use an existing private key

-      To use the key:
+      To use the key, follow these steps:

       #.
 Log in to your `Insolar Wallet <https://wallet.testnet.insolar.io/>`_.